Are Lottery Winnings Taxable in Australia?

 - If you sell an asset (like property) that you bought with your winnings for a profit, that profit may be subject to Capital Gains Tax (CGT).

-It is highly recommended that winners of any significant prize seek professional financial advice to manage their new wealth effectively and understand their future tax obligations.
+It is highly recommended that any major prize winner seeks professional financial advice to manage their new wealth effectively and understand their future tax obligations.

 How Australia Compares to Other Countries